Scale Architecture Complete Major Scale System

 The major scale represents the foundational blueprint for understanding all Western music theory, and mastering its complete fretboard coverage transforms your guitar playing from pattern memorization to true musical comprehension.
 This collection presents the complete five-position major scale system using G Major, demonstrating how each shape connects seamlessly to create unbroken scale coverage across the entire neck.
 Like the pentatonic scale, the major scale uses five interconnected patterns that cycle every twelve frets, but with the addition of two extra notes per octave that create the full seven-note diatonic framework.
 The inclusion of the three-notes-per-string (3NPS) pattern reveals an alternative systematic approach that many advanced players prefer for speed and linear melodic development.
 Understanding this complete system unlocks improvisation possibilities, chord construction principles, and the harmonic relationships that govern how music functions at its most fundamental level.

-G Major (Shape 1)
+G (Shape 1)

 G Major